li-nan-enst/COMASIC/OdeDae/partie1.md

 Présentations des méthodes à plusieurs pas du type Adams-Bashworth, Adams-Moulton ou BDF pour ODE.
 Algorithmes et propriétés de stabilité.

+### l'idée générale:
+reduire le nombre d'evaluer la fonc f(...) en reutilisant les résultats ce que on a déjà eu.

+### Two difference operate - forward / backward

+#### Adams Family

+ExplicitAB formule: we do the integration for both sides of equation.
+* n-order one could only be used after n-1 previous steps (not self starting method)
+* step-size control is complicate

+ImplicitAM formule: similar to EAB, but not start from the t_k but t_k+1

+ONLY for non-stiff problem!!!(except for AM1 AM2)

+#### ImplitBackwardDifferenceFormule - for industrial codes Dymola

+Not by integration but relay on the y_n, y_n-1, y_n-2...

+### Summary
+* they are computationaly cheaper than Runge-Kutta methods
+* they can vary in order

+but
+* variation of the step-size is possibly more computationnaly involve
+* the properties of stability are weaker than Runge-Kutta methods (may be sufficient for most of the problems)

 ## Cours 4

 Adaptation des méthodes numériques à la résolution des équations algébro-différentielles.